animate1978/MB-Lab/docs/hair_system.rst

 The new Hair Engine allows the ability to add particle hair to a MB-Lab character after finalization.

-Hair is now parented to armature.
+Features

-Also added option to add hair from selected polygons.
+Add hair from selected polygons.

-Now can add unlimited hair objects.
+This adds the ability to create custom hair objects on virtually any part of the body.

-NOTE:
+Add unlimited hair objects.

-After applying the particle hair, no shader is assigned to it.
-It is recommended to create a new shader using the Principled Hair BDSF.
+You can add as many particle Hair systems as you want!